You can interactively follow this article with this Swift Playground.

 Decodable type using a single value container.

 At last, we arrive at the uninteresting implementation of the method that generates the final endpoint URLs.
-It just uses our new
+It just mixes the output of our

 One More Thing

 Obviously, with every version of Swift we want to trash our old battle-tested code and write new untested code.
-So let’s not stop here and take a peek at the async/await draft proposal for Swift 5 (or 6 🤔):
+So let’s not stop here and take a peek at the async/await draft proposal from Chris Lattner:

-If the error were propagated to an upper layer, the code would look even better, but overall it seems prettier than our current
+If the error were propagated to an upper layer, the code would look even better, but even this simple task seems a bit prettier than our current closure-based solution.

-If you embrace Swift 4, your networking code can definitely be improved without the need of external libraries.
+If you embrace Swift 5, your networking code can definitely be improved without needing external libraries.

 There’s still some pain points to address when parsing with custom rules, but the Swift community has a bright future and upcoming proposals can overcome them.

-MarvelAPI - Proof of concept API Client written Swift 4 to easily read the Marvel APIgithub.com
+MarvelAPI - Proof of concept API Client written Swift 4 to easily read the Marvel API